opendocsg/slw-judgments-backfill/2012_SGHC_221/report.md

 28     Where leave is granted, the substantive application proceeds between the applicant and the directly affected non-governmental tribunal or agency.
 In these cases, the AG is _not_ a party in such substantive application.
 However, if it is necessary to ensure that all matters in the cause or matter may be effectually and completely determined or adjudicated upon, the court may on its own motion or upon application order that the AG be joined as a party: O 15 r 6(2)(b).

-29     In _Lim Mey Lee Susan v Singapore Medical Council_ [2011] SGHC 131, the applicant had served notice of the _ex parte_ leave application not only on the AG but also on the putative respondent.
+29     In _Lim Mey Lee Susan v Singapore Medical Council_ <span class="citation">[2011] SGHC 131</span>, the applicant had served notice of the _ex parte_ leave application not only on the AG but also on the putative respondent.
 The putative respondent’s counsel then appeared at the hearing to oppose leave being granted.
 The court granted leave and awarded costs in the cause: at [19].

-30     In _Yeap Wai Kong v Singapore Exchange Securities Trading Ltd_ [2012] 3 SLR 565, where notice had been served on the AG, the court further directed the Applicant to serve notice on the putative respondent in order to hear their representations at the _ex parte_ leave application hearing.
+30     In _Yeap Wai Kong v Singapore Exchange Securities Trading Ltd_ <span class="citation">[2012] 3 SLR 565</span>, where notice had been served on the AG, the court further directed the Applicant to serve notice on the putative respondent in order to hear their representations at the _ex parte_ leave application hearing.
 Leave was granted but no cost orders were then sought or made.

 31     Where the judicial review application is directed at the Government of Singapore (“the Government”), and the AG attends and opposes the application for leave to proceed with the judicial review application as the Government’s counsel, it is open to both the applicant and the AG to make costs applications and for the court to award costs for the leave application.
-In _Jeyaretnam Kenneth Andrew v Attorney-General_ [2012] SGHC 210, the application for leave was dismissed with costs ordered against the applicant.
+In _Jeyaretnam Kenneth Andrew v Attorney-General_ <span class="citation">[2012] SGHC 210</span>, the application for leave was dismissed with costs ordered against the applicant.
 Where leave is granted, the corollary principle would be that costs may be applied for by the applicant and the court may in its discretion make a costs order: see O 53 r 1(4).

 **_The applicable law_**